On Sensor Network Localization Using SDP Relaxation: Unique Localization of Triangulation Graph

 We formally decompose a triangulation $\mathcal{T_P}$ into an initial clique $K_3$ and a set of actions ${\mathcal{A} = \{ a_1,a_2 \dots a_m\}}$, where an action $a_i$ consists of adding a point and connecting it to either two adjacent points or two connected external points, where a point is called \emph{external} if it is not strictly inside the convex hull of a cycle in the graph.
 This leads us to the following lemma, whose proof is omitted.

-\begin{lemma} A triangulation can be constructed recursively by either adding an external point that connects to two adjacent points of a simplex (triangle) already in $\mathcal{T_P}$ such that the new edges do not cross any existing edges (see Figure \ref{tri-examples}a, 1-4), or simply connecting two external points already in $\mathcal{T_P}$ to form a triangle (see Figure \ref{tri-examples}a, 5). \end{lemma}
+\begin{lemma} A triangulation can be constructed recursively by either adding an external point that connects to two adjacent points of a simplex (triangle) already in $\mathcal{T_P}$ such that the new edges do not cross any existing edges (see Figure \ref{fig::tri-examples}, 1-4), or simply connecting two external points already in $\mathcal{T_P}$ to form a triangle (see Figure \ref{fig::tri-examples}, 5). \end{lemma} \begin{proof} By induction on an external point; see Figure \ref{fig::tri-examples}. \end{proof}